-Dome Rock Trail is a 11.2 mile moderately trafficked loop trail located near Divide, CO that features beautiful wild flowers and is rated as difficult.
+Dome Rock Trail is a 11.2 mile moderately trafficked loop trail located near Divide, Colorado that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until October.
 Horses are also able to use this trail.